A core principle of the criminal justice system is that you are presumed to be innocent unless proven guilty of the offence beyond reasonable doubt.

 In all but a very limited number of instances the prosecution has the burden of proof.
 This means that you do not have to prove you are innocent of the crime – instead, the prosecution must prove you are guilty.

-Just because the police have charged you with an offence does not mean that you will be found guilty.
+Just because the police have charged you with a criminal offence does not mean that you will be found guilty.
 There are many occasions that a person will be found not guilty and acquitted.
 In Court, if the prosecution fails to come up with sufficient evidence or the defence’s evidence raises a reasonable doubt that you committed the offence, then you are entitled to an acquittal.

 There are many reasons why you may be found not guilty – some of these are listed below: